Bill Cosby's appeal to review handling of #MeToo case

 Defense lawyers contend the trial judge erred in letting five other accusers testify to bolster the prosecution's case.

-The three-judge Superior Court panel includes two women jurists.
-The panel is not expected to rule for several months.
+A three-judge Superior Court panel will hear arguments Monday but is not expected to rule for several months.

 The decision will be closely watched by both sexual assault victims and lawyers for Harvey Weinstein and other high-profile men accused of similar misconduct.